zooltunis/tharagrowth-MVP/replit.md

 ## Overview

-InvestWise is a full-stack web application that provides personalized investment recommendations using artificial intelligence.
+InvestWise is a full-stack web application that provides personalized investment recommendations using an intelligent local algorithm.
 The application collects user financial data through a multi-step form and generates customized investment advice with visual portfolio allocation charts.

+## Recent Changes

+**January 19, 2025**: Updated recommendation engine to use intelligent local algorithm instead of OpenAI API to accommodate users without API credits.
+The new system provides sophisticated analysis based on multiple factors including age, risk tolerance, investment amount, goals, and preferences.

 ## User Preferences